hardbyte/rpython-post/readme.md

 Now the stack is going to be a busy little beast - as our VM takes instructions like `OP_ADD` it will pop off the top two values from the stack, and push the result of adding them together back onto the stack.
 Although dynamically resizing Python lists are marvelous, they can be a little slow.
-(TODO I'm not sure if RPython actually needs this hint?)
+(I'm not sure if RPython actually needs this hint?)

 So for (premature) performance optimization reasons we will define a constant sized list